Dacia D33: Body

 The prototype had a three-box sedan body style, which was the only version built.
 Its dimensions placed it in the compact C-segment.
 According to the automotive press of the time, estate (wagon), hatchback, and possibly utility versions were also planned.

 Future of the model

 The car was expected to sell for no more than 5,000 US dollars (approximately 4,305 euros) and was intended to replace both the Dacia Nova and the models derived from the old Renault 12, namely the Dacia 1300 and its variants.
-However, after Renault took over Dacia, the prototype was abandoned — probably because Renault did not consider it profitable to invest in a model that had no equivalent in its own lineup.
+However, after Renault took over Dacia, the prototype was abandoned, probably because Renault did not consider it profitable to invest in a model that had no equivalent in its own lineup.
 Moreover, launching the new model would have required a major retooling of the factory.
-There were even rumors claiming that “Dacia was sold to Renault specifically to prevent the D33 from ever being produced.”
-The model had been eagerly awaited by the Romanian public, but Renault's takeover took place in 1999 — the very year the D33 was supposed to be launched.
+There were even rumors claiming that “Dacia was sold to Renault specifically to prevent the D33 from ever being produced”.

 Today, only one unit still exists, stored in a Dacia factory warehouse.
-It is rumored that two prototypes were built — one for testing in Romania and one for testing abroad.
+It is rumored that two prototypes were built, one for testing in Romania and one for testing abroad.